- Refer to the document:

 5. The program currently does not have this capability.

 6. Getting the correct initial stress state for gravity loaded near surface excavations is one of the most difficult parts of a near surface FE analysis.
 The first step is to figure out what the initial stress state in the ground should look like.
 If you want an inclined surface with vertical stress equal to overburden pressure and you also want a stress ratio not equal to 1, and maybe locked in stresses as well, you should excavate the slope first.
 To do this you have to make a multi-stage model with a horizontal surface, then an excavation that intersects the ground surface representing the cutting out of the slope.
 In the first stage, do nothing but define a gravity-based block of material with the correct stresses and boundary conditions.
 In the second stage, excavate the slope.
 In the third stage excavate your underground or surface excavations.
 Make sure that the stress state is what you want prior to excavating in all stages.
 An example of a near surface excavation under a non-horizontal stress field can be found in the project gallery.
+If you are looking for alternative ways to make money, you might want to consider playing some fun and interactive sports betting games via lolpix.com.

 7. Yes, the bolt model that we use for plain strand cable bolts handles faceplates and pre-tensioning.